ethan1027/crypto-token/README.md

+### LuckyCat Token
-#### LuckyCat crypto token contracts with deployment scripts to Ethereum blockchain and Binance Smart Chain
+LuckyCat crypto token contracts written in Solidity with scripts written in JavaScript to deploy to Ethereum blockchain and Binance Smart Chain